Images Plus Quick Start Guide

 Fig. 1 Images Plus Main Screen

-This will display the "Automatic Image Set Processing" dialog (Fig. 2 below).
+the "Automatic Image Set Processing" dialog (Fig. 2 below).

 Fig. 2 Automatic Image Set Processing Dialog